johnjarmitage/swung-jupyterhub/README.md

 # Using `helm` (version 3) to deploy a jupyter-hub

 I am going to follow [this](https://zero-to-jupyterhub.readthedocs.io/en/latest/setup-jupyterhub/setup-jupyterhub.html) guide mostly to set up the deployment using `helm` to orchestrate `kubectl`.
-The advantage here is that those instructions set up a key to get into the Jupyter lab or notebook without looking at the log file of the pod.

 First I deploy a larger cluster `t3.large`:
 ```commandline
 eksctl create cluster -f create-cluster/t3large-cluster.yml
 ```
 Then as described I want to create a hex key, so I follow the [guide](https://zero-to-jupyterhub.readthedocs.io/en/latest/setup-jupyterhub/setup-jupyterhub.html) to create the key.

-I also want to use my docker image and have the Jupyter-lab interface as default.
+* I also want to use my docker image and have the Jupyter-lab interface as default.
+* I want each user to get a copy of some notebooks (a library if you want), so in the [image](https://github.com/johnjarmitage/notebook-library/blob/master/Dockerfile) I copy the notebooks into the `/notebooks` folder.
+This then needs to be copied into the home directory of each instance of jupyter that is spawned by the hub. ([`nbgitpuller`](https://github.com/jupyterhub/nbgitpuller) could also be used to pull notebooks from a git repository, but that is for the future.)
+* I want only certain users to access the notebook.
+(Using OAuth2 linked to github would be nice, but again, for the future.)

 So I create the `config.yml` file as described below (see [here](https://zero-to-jupyterhub.readthedocs.io/en/latest/customizing/user-environment.html#choose-and-use-an-existing-docker-image)):
 ```yaml
 # some choices to customize the user environment